DI-MRU/mru_js_py147_ft/week4/databases/relationships.md

 - A is the top manager
 - B and C are direct reports of A
 - D and E are direct reports of B

+## Through relationships

+- A has a direct report B
+- B has a direct report D
+- A has a direct report D